 Everything with a computer chip in it is vulnerable to computer bugs.
 The smarter your fridge, the more parts it has that can freeze up.

 Sometimes, programs can get caught in a loop.
 If a program is given too many commands at once, commands that conflict, or commands that make no sense, it can freeze.
-Basically, the program gets confused and stops responding to anything.
+Basically, the program gets confused and stops responding to anything, even itself.

-In your computer, this problem looks like a Blue Screen of Death.
-In your fridge, it can appear like an unresponsive ice maker, a black touch screen, or a flashing control panel.
+In your computer, bugs and glitches look like the infamous Blue Screen of Death (BSoD).
+In your fridge, however, bugs can manifest as an unresponsive ice maker, a black touch screen, or a flashing control panel.

-Resetting is a quick solution to this problem.
-It terminates the program that’s having problems and lets it restart.
+Resetting is a quick solution to the problem.
+Resetting terminates the program that’s having problems and lets it restart.
 As long as the problem was a temporary glitch, you’ll be good to go after a quick reset.

 Thanks for reading.
 Have a great day!